Sudhanoti District: History

 Sudhnoti (now called Sudhanoti) was first established as a tehsil of the Poonch jagir by Raja Moti Singh, the ruler of Poonch in the second half of the 19th century.
-In the Dogra era, the tehsil of Sudhanoti also included the territories of the modern day Poonch district in Azad Kashmir.
+In the Dogra era, the tehsil of Sudhanoti was larger as it included much of the modern day Poonch district in Azad Kashmir.

-Population
+Demographics

-The district is overwhelmingly dominated by the Sudhans, and the population of Sudhanoti was recorded as 297,584 in the 2017 Census.
+The population of Sudhanoti was recorded as 297,584 in the 2017 census.

+Social groups

+Up to 85% of the district's population is estimated to be inhabited by the Sudhan tribe.
+Other major groups include the Gujjar, Awan, Sayed, Qureshi and Kashmiri Muslims.

+Language

-The main native language is Pahari, spoken by an estimated 95% of the population.
+The primary spoken language is the local Pahari dialect, spoken by an estimated 95% of the district's population.
+Gujari and Kashmiri (Koshur) is also spoken in the district by groups belonging to the remaining 5% of the population.

 Education

 According to the Alif Ailaan Pakistan District Education Rankings 2017, Sudhanoti is ranked 34 out of 155 districts with a score of 68.85 in terms of education.
 For facilities and infrastructure, the district is ranked last with the very low score of 6.76.